Ket3r/script-server-wiki/Authentication.md

 **allowed_users**
 Google OAuth doesn't perform any access control itself.
 So any user with google account would be able to access your instance of Script server.
 To prevent it, there is a [[configuration property|Server-configuration#--allowed_users]] `allowed_users`, which is required in case of Google OAuth.
 Simply put the emails of all allowed users there (or you can even put &ast; for any user).

+## Gitlab OAuth
+Script server can authenticate users via Gitlab server, hosted or cloud.
+How to acquire client_id and secret you can find at https://docs.gitlab.com/ee/integration/oauth_provider.html.
+Script server requires `read_user` scope or `api` if you want group support.

+Gitlab groups can be used in `allowed_users` and `admin_users`.
+Nested groups can be used using the full path (`@some/nested/group`)

+Options:
+* `type` (required) - should be `gitlab`
+* `client_id` (required) - acquired gitlab client id
+* `secret` (required) - acquired gitlab secret
+* `url` - base url of Gitlab instance.
+Default - https://gitlab.com
+* `auth_info_ttl` - time to live for info user cache.
+After expiry, script server will request GitLab for the updated information (e.g. read new groups).
+Default: 0 (never check GitLab again)
+* `state_dump_file` - path to a dump file, where current authentication data is persisted.
+If not defined, then the data is not persisted between server restarts, thus all the users are logged out on a restart.
+* `session_expire_minutes` - user inactivity time before logged out.
+Default: 0 (never expires)
+* `group_support` - import user's Gitlab groups, require 'api' scope.
+Default: true
+* `group_search` - search string used for filter groups, useful if users have too many groups because only 100 first returned.
+Default: do not filter

 ## No Auth
 Script server needs to identify users even if authentication is not enabled.
 Identification is needed for the same [Authentication purposes](#authentication-purposes)